phrase/slimkeyfy/README.md

-Slimkeyfy (0.0.6)
+Slimkeyfy
 ========
 Extract plain Strings from .slim views and rails controllers to replace them with I18n's t() method.
-Keys and .yml output files will be automatically generated and filled in.
+Keys with it's translations will be streamed to a .yml output.
 ```ruby
 slimkeyfy app/views/users/show.html.slim en
 # users/show.html.slim